mjpitz/cognative/docs/README.md

 The current version of the Helm chart only supports a single instance of Clickhouse.
 It is great for testing out the stack, and smaller scaled deployments that don't require high availability.
 For a more critical, production-based workload, we recommend disabling the `clickhouse` portion of this chart, and leveraging Clickhouse Cloud in the meantime.
-You will also need to configure your connection credentials to have the deployment connect to your managed instance.
+You will also need to configure your connection details to have the deployment connect to your managed instance.

 ```shell